MicrosoftDocs/azure-docs/articles/active-directory/saas-apps/docusign-tutorial.md

 # Tutorial: Azure Active Directory single sign-on (SSO) integration with DocuSign

-In this tutorial, you'll learn how to integrate DocuSign with Azure Active Directory (Azure AD).
+In this tutorial, you'll learn how to integrate DocuSign with Microsoft Azure Active Directory (Azure AD).
 When you integrate DocuSign with Azure AD, you can:

 * Use Azure AD to control who has access to DocuSign
 * Enable automatic sign-in to DocuSign for your users through their Azure AD accounts